February 3, 2023 |0 min read

 There are many reasons to adjust your cat’s food.
 Read our blog to learn more about how you should go about transitioning your cat to a new diet.

-Just like you may have once enjoyed a certain kind of food and now longer do because you’ve grown tired of it, every cat goes through different food phases in their lives.
+Just like you may have once enjoyed a certain kind of food and now longer do because you’ve grown tired of it, cats can go through different food phases in their lives.
 Much like us, tweaks in the cat’s diet and feeding habits are essential in promoting a healthy and balanced lifestyle.
 My former roommate’s cat, Bear, used to love being fed salmon-flavored cat food, whether dry, wet or simply a special treat, he’d always eat whatever it was.
 It wasn’t until the third quarter of our year living together that my roommate, Claire, and I noticed Bear’s usual preference for salmon was dwindling before our own eyes.
 He’d begun leaving unfinished bowls of food around after being fed and gave off a certain lack of interest in even entertaining the idea of a salmon-flavored treat.
 This wasn’t the case though when we’d feed him something pork, chicken, or beef flavored– only when the dish was fish.
 A lot of the time, cats lose interest in certain foods or grow out of a phase in which they ate only certain kinds of food.
 This is why knowing how to transition your cat’s food is important.

 There are many reasons to switch up your cat’s diet.
 Some may be directly due to transitioning to a new stage in life or simply getting tired of a certain flavor of the food they once used to enjoy.
 Other reasons may include: